K0rneliuSs/My-Website/README.md

 # Welcome to my website repository
+# It's a very simply code cause I made it a long time ago